ionide/ionide-atom-fake/README.md

 # Ionide-FAKE

-It's part of [Ionide](http://ionide.io) plugin suite.
-Running FAKE build scripts not leaving an editor.
+Ionide-FAKE is part of the [Ionide](http://ionide.io) plugin suite, used for running FAKE build scripts without leaving an editor.

 ## Features

-- Running any build target defined FAKE build script
+- Run any build target defined in yoru project's FAKE build script
 - Panel in which you can display output of any FAKE build run in current Atom session ( including currently running builds)

 ## Configuration

-Since version `1.1.0` `ionide-fake` allows user to override default conventions used to find and run FAKE builds.
-To do so You need to create `.ionide` file in the root folder of Your project opened by Atom.
-Configuration is using [TOML](https://github.com/toml-lang/toml) language.
+Since version `1.1.0`, `ionide-fake` allows the user to override the default conventions used to find and run FAKE builds.
+To do so You need to create an `.ionide` file in the root folder of Your project opened by Atom.
+The configuration file uses the [TOML](https://github.com/toml-lang/toml) language.

-Here is default (those values are used if `.ionide` files doesn't exist or some entry is missing) configuration file
+Here is the default configuration values used if the `.ionide` file doesn't exist or some entry is missing:

 ```TOML
 [Fake]